biocorecrg/SIB_course_nextflow_Nov_2021/docs/third.rst

 Adding help section to a pipeline
 =============================================

-In this example we also describe another good practice: the use of the `--help` parameter.
+Here we describe another good practice: the use of the `\-\-help` parameter.
 At the beginning of the pipeline we can write:

 .. code-block:: groovy